 Learn more about how long you can go without peeing.

 Oliguria means low urine output.
-Your kidneys can produce less urine for a variety of reasons.
+Your kidneys can produce less urine for many reasons.
 Some causes are more serious than others.
 The most common cause is dehydration.

 To avoid it, make sure to drink plenty of fluids.
 You may want to see a doctor for an evaluation to rule out other problems.